Budjerah: 2019–2021: Debut EP

-2022: Conversations
+2022–present: Conversations

 On 25 February 2022, Budjerah announced the release of his forthcoming EP Conversations, released on 8 April 2022 alongside his debut world tour.

-His single ‘Ready for the Sky’ released in July 2022 has been dubbed “irresistibly smooth” and “a warm slice of soul” that showcases “Budjerah’s immersive vocal and lyrical skills.”
+His single "Ready for the Sky" was released in July 2022 has been dubbed "irresistibly smooth" and "a warm slice of soul" that showcases "Budjerah's immersive vocal and lyrical skills."

-Budjerah will support Ed Sheeran on his 2023 Australian tour.
+Budjerah supported Ed Sheeran on his 2023 Australian tour.
 In February 2023, Budjerah released "Therapy".
 About the track, Budjerah said "Therapy can come in many forms, but taking a step back and getting an outside perspective is something that has helped me."

+Budjerah also released single "Video Game" with the lyrics co-written by Meg Mac, Matt Corby, and Chris Collins.

+In June 2023, Budjerah released a cover of Crowded House's "Better Be Home Soon" with WILSN, as part of Mushroom Records' 50th anniversary celebration.

+On 9 January 2025, Budjerah played his first show for the year at AJ2025 (Australian Scout Jamborees) which he played many songs like 'Stranger Love' and '2 Step' as well as some covers such as 'Valarie' and 'Proud Mary'.
+The performance ended with Budjerah's original song, 'Therapy'.
+During his show he was scarfed up with an AJ2025 scarf leading the crowd to cheer and chant 'one of us, one of us'.